NBA odds, picks, best bets for Wednesday, Feb. 25 from proven model: This 3-leg parlay returns over +600

 After 10,000 simulations, SportsLine's model reveals its top NBA picks today

 Wednesday will feature a six-game NBA slate.
-Among the notable NBA odds are Spurs (-7.5) vs. Raptors, Thunder vs. Pistons (-7.5), Warriors (-3.5) vs. Grizzlies and Celtics vs. Nuggets (-3.5).
-The largest NBA spread of the day has Cleveland as an 8.5-point favorite over Milwaukee, as the Cavaliers have covered in four of their last six games overall and in three of the last four games against the Bucks.
+Among the notable NBA odds are Spurs (-7.5) vs. Raptors, Thunder vs. Pistons (-10.5), Warriors (-3.5) vs. Grizzlies and Celtics vs. Nuggets (-3.5).
+The largest NBA spread has Houston as a 13.5-point favorite over Sacramento, though both teams are just 2-3 against the spread over their last five games.

 What are the NBA best bets for Wednesday, and which combination of picks should you target in a Wednesday NBA parlay?
 Before locking in any NBA picks, you'll want to see the NBA predictions and betting advice from SportsLine's proven computer model.